What is euthanasia?

 Why now in Victoria

 Myth versus reality

 You are using an unlicensed and unsupported version of DotNetNuke Enterprise Edition.
 Please contact email@example.com for information on how to obtain a valid license.

-The Victorian Legislative Council referred the issue of end of life care to the Legal & Social Affairs Committee in 2015.
-The Committee established an
+In 2015, the Victorian Parliament's Legislative Council referred the issue of end of life care to one of their committees.
+The (Legal and Social Affairs) Committee then established an

 Inquiry into End of Life Choices

 in 2016.
 Despite many good recommendations, the final recommendation, proposed a framework of legalised physician assisted suicide and euthanasia.